 So your first paragraph must show that you know what they are looking for.
 Keep it short—simply let them know they have landed on a useful page.

-In the second paragraph, give them an answer.
+In the second paragraph, give them the answer.
 Keep it to two to three sentences.
-Some readers want a quick answer to confirm something.
-If so, you have helped them out.

-Readers who want more info will stick around, confident that they will learn something.
+Readers will keep reading, confident they will learn more.

 Organizing the Middle of the Post

 Hopefully, your introduction has hooked the reader into reading the rest of the blog post.
 Your content dictates how the body of your post will be structured.